SeanVenz/codechum/Lesson2/Topic21.md

 ## Importing Custom Fonts

+### Downloading and using Custom Fonts

 If you want to use custom fonts on your website, you can import them using `@font-face` rule in CSS.
 This allows you to load font files from your server and use them in your CSS rules.

+To use downloaded custom fonts, follow these steps:

+1. Go to a website that lets you download fonts for free.
+2. Look through the fonts and pick one you like.
+3. Download the font file.
+This is usually a .ttf or .otf file.
+4. Unzip the downloaded file and save the font file in your project's folder.

 To import a custom font, you need to have the font files in different formats (e.g., .woff, .woff2, .ttf) and add the following CSS code to your stylesheet: